 Church Slide Backgrounds

 Special interest in church presentations belongs to projecting lyrics.
 Though this process might be sometimes monotonous and dull, it has a great value for your church members, especially for the newcomers who have not learned your congregation’s worship songs yet.
 Nowadays putting some lyrics on the top of catchy background is not the limit of presentation skills.
 There are many more factors that play a crucial role in making a proper presentation.
-Here is the top ten of them.
+Here ten of them.

 - Choose a font that is easy to read.
-The font size must be not too small and not too big.
+The font size must not be too small and not too big.
 There is no measure for the right font size to use in presentations, as it is dictated by the size of your screen.
 Make sure that you use the same kind and font size for all your lyrics during the same day of worship.
 It is preferable to use a serif font, as it does not have any extended features on the ends of the letters.
 Examples of serif font: Times New Roman, Georgia, etc.

 - The color of a text.
-It is not a secret that projector’s brightest light is white, so the white text will be more visible on your presentation than the text of any other color.
+It is not a secret that a projector’s brightest light is white, so the white text will be more visible on your presentation than the text of any other color.

 - Write out labels.
 It is not necessary to write the labels like ‘verse’, ‘chorus’ or ‘repeat’ on lyrics slides.
 If the line should be sung repeatedly, it is better just to duplicate the slide as many times as it is repeated.